Book of Common Prayer (1549): Reformed service

 The second part of the service began with two exhortations.
 These exhortations describe the body and blood of Christ as a pledge and remembrance of Christ's love.
 Those who worthily receive the sacrament spiritually feed on Christ and are united with him as children of God.
 Worthy reception means having sorrow for sins, charity toward the world, and repentance.
 Those who receive unworthily are warned that they eat and drink their own damnation.
 The teaching that communicants "spiritually eat the flesh of Christ" was a direct attack on the doctrine of real presence.

 The offertory then follows.
 In the medieval rite, the offertory was when the priest offered the bread and wine to be consecrated as the body and blood of Christ.
 In the BCP, the offertory was a collection of scriptures about generosity and almsgiving, such as Matthew 6:19–20, to be said or sung while members of the congregation moved to the choir or chancel to place monetary donations in a "poor men's box".
 At this point, the service could only continue if there were people present willing to receive communion with the priest.
 If no one was willing, the service ended without communion.
 The Reformers hoped to establish the practice of weekly congregational communion, but laypeople were reluctant to participate that often.

 Those receiving communion remained in the chancel near the altar for the rest of the service.
 If there were communicants, the priest laid on the altar enough bread and wine.
-According to Anglican theologian Charles Hefling, whether the priest actually offered the bread and wine "is debatable.
+According to Anglican theologian Charles Hefling, whether the priest actually offered the bread and wine to God "is debatable.
 Analogy with the Mass would suggest that he does, but nothing in the prayers or rubrics says so."
 Hefling goes on to say the offertory sentences refer to almsgiving and "cannot, without special pleading, be referred directly to the bread and wine."

 After the offertory comes the sacramental prayer.
 It began with the preface and Sanctus.
 The priest then turned to the altar to say or sing a long prayer that was based on the Sarum rite's canon of the Mass.
 The canon was divided into three parts: intercession, consecration, and memorial/oblation.
 Part one was a bidding prayer for the king, clergy, and people (including the dead).
 Thanks was also given for the saints in heaven.
 This replaced the traditional "bidding of the bedes" that had occurred after the sermon.

 Part two of the canon was the consecration.
 It began with a recitation of Christ's death on the cross and the Last Supper.
 In order to redeem sinners, God gave his son, Jesus Christ, to be crucified.
 Christ's self-sacrifice was powerful enough to make satisfaction for all of humanity's sins.
 Before he died, Christ established the Lord's Supper as a perpetual memorial of his death.
 The priest then made the sign of the cross over the bread and wine while petitioning God to do the following: